adamk72/adk_docusaurus/docs/js/vue-lessons/getting-started.md

 ## Assumptions

 This won't be beginner friendly, per se.
 I'm creating this site mostly as reference that I'm familiar with and can easily get to where I need to be.
+Also, beware of errors.
+I don't necessarily check what I input.

 As such, I'll be skipping the basics, like how for loops and other control features work, for instance.
 I'll also skip the basics of installation, since you can locate that at [Vue's website (v2)](https://vuejs.org/v2/guide/).